How to build a Merger Model

 - Synergies calculation

-An important step in building the merger model is determining the goodwill resulting from the acquisition of assets of the target company.
+An important step in building the merger model is determining the goodwill resulting from the acquisition of the assets of the target company.
 Goodwill arises when the buyer acquires the target for a price that is greater than the Book Value of Net Tangible Assets on the seller’s balance sheet.
-Where the value of the acquired entity becomes lower than what the acquirer paid, an impairment charge will arise.
+If the book value of the acquired entity is lower than what the acquirer paid, then an impairment charge will arise.
 As a result, the goodwill asset will be decreased by a value equal to the goodwill impairment charge.

 Read more: Merger Factors and Complexity